 What to Look for in a Greenhouse Kit

 First and foremost, size matters, a lot, despite what your wife told you.
-Not only does the size o the greenhouse itself matter, but the size of your property, and more specifically the size of the area that you plan to set-up your kit.
+Not only does the size o the greenhouse itself matters, but the size of your property, and more specifically the size of the area that you plan to set up your kit.

 Frequently Asked Questions About Greenhouse Kits